tkuar/VBA-challenge/README.md

 the vba script VBAStocks

 Note:
-The vba script is written to run on the workbook as is.
-I did not sort the data and assumed the data is sorted in a particular way.
+I manually sorted the data in the excel workbooks for each worksheet before I ran my vba script.
+  First, I sorted column B from smallest to largest.
+  Then, I sorted column A from A to Z.